LesleyForsyth/FLSIT735/Course-2/Week1/3-key-management.md

 ## Your task

 A software that makes heavy use of digital certificates is your web browser, being either Mozilla, Chrome, Opera, Zafari, etc. Your task is to go to the advanced settings of your browser and find the list of "Trusted Root Certification Authority".
-In Chrome, for example, this within the "manage certificates" section.
+In Chrome, for example, that list is within the "manage certificates" section.
 Share with your colleagues the number of certificate issuers that your browser trust on.